HL7/fhir-specialty-rx/input/pages/patient-matching.md

 When retrieving information using a Specialty Rx Query message, the Requesting System...
 - SHALL populate the `requester-patient` parameter with a reference to the **Requesting System's Patient resource**
 - SHALL populate the `responder-patient` parameter with the **Data Source's Patient resource**
-  - SHALLL populate this Patient resource's `.meta.source` element with the Data Source System's FHIR server URL
+  - SHALL populate this `responder-patient` Patient resource's `.meta.source` element with the Data Source System's FHIR server URL
 - SHALL omit patient references from the query statement(s) contained in the request's `query-string` parameter. *See [Search Conventions](searches.html)*

 #### Step 3: Data Source System processes the request